 While adding general comments is very useful, some programmers tend to leave important data, such as: filenames related to the web application, old links or links which were not meant to be browsed by users, old code fragments, etc.

 An attacker who finds these comments can map the application's structure and files, expose hidden parts of the site, and study the fragments of code to reverse engineer the application, which may help develop further attacks against the site.

-The following comment, embedded in a JSP, will be displayed in the
+The following comment, embedded in a JSP, will be displayed in the resulting HTML output.

-Example Languages: HTML and JSP
+Example Language: JSP

-<!-- FIXME: calling this with more than 30 args kills the
+<!-- FIXME: calling this with more than 30 args kills the JDBC server -->

 This MemberOf Relationships table shows additional CWE Categories and Views that reference this weakness as a member.
 This information is often useful in understanding where a weakness fits within the context of external information sources.